kpcyrd/sn0int/README.md

 [docs-img]:     https://readthedocs.org/projects/sn0int/badge/?version=latest
 [docs]:         https://sn0int.readthedocs.io/en/latest/?badge=latest

-sn0int is an OSINT framework and package manager.
+sn0int is a semi-automatic OSINT framework and package manager.
 It was built for IT security professionals and bug hunters to gather intelligence about a given target or about yourself. sn0int is enumerating attack surface by semi-automatically processing public information and mapping the results in a unified format for followup investigations.

 Among other things, sn0int is currently able to: